akinofftz/progit/de/04-git-server/01-chapter4.markdown

 <!--That rule will just get added to the ruleset for the `gitolite` repository.-->

-Diese Regel gehört dann zum Regelsatz des `gitolite` Repository.
+Diese Regel gehört dann zum Regelsatz des `gitolite`-Repository.

 <!--At this point you might be wondering how the access control rules are actually applied, so let’s go over that briefly.-->